dxiong2000/smile/README.md

 I decided to work on this project because I, like many others, want to enjoy the hassle-free login experience that Windows Hello offers without shelling out hundreds of dollars for a new webcam or a Surface Pro.

 I tackle this problem by taking multiple frame stills from the webcam when the user is on the login screen, and comparing those images to a reference image.
 The comparison is done using the [face_recognition](https://github.com/ageitgey/face_recognition) Python module.
+I know this method of facial recognition isn't as accurate or as secure as the IR sensor alternative, but with an accuracy of 99.38%, I think that it's good enough for the average user.